|Back to Main Print This Page Email to a Friend|

 Meningitis - cryptococcal

-Cryptococcal meningitis is caused by the fungus Cryptococcus neoformans.
+Most cryptococcal meningitis is caused by the fungus Cryptococcus neoformans.
 This fungus is found in soil around the world.
+Another type of Cryptococcus can also cause meningitis, but it will not be disscussed here.

 It is rare in people who have a normal immune system and no long-term health problems.